Michel-Ange auxiliary building

 Pedestrian traffic

-- The sidewalks running along Michel-Ange Park will be closed on 17th Avenue and Michel‑Ange Street.
+• The sidewalks running along Michel-Ange Park have been closed on 17th Avenue and Michel‑Ange Street.

-- Pedestrians will be able to use the sidewalk on the other side of the street.
+• Pedestrians were able to use the sidewalk on the other side of the street.

 Car traffic